 \subsubsection{Timewarpers}

-Our work rests on the use of AEs based on these convolutional GANs (the TW, displayed in Fig.\ref{fig:TWarchi}, bottom).
+Our work relies on the use of AEs based on these convolutional GANs (the TW, displayed in the bottom panel of Fig.\ref{fig:TWarchi}).
 The AEs consist of an encoder which intakes a datum at a given redshift $z\geq0$ and encodes it into a vector within a low-parameter latent space with greater semantic significance.
-This encoded vector is then fed into a decoder tasked with recovering the original datum at redshift $z=0$, through minimization of the loss described below (eq.\ref{eq:AEloss}).
+This encoded vector is then fed into a decoder tasked with recovering the original datum at redshift $z=0$, by minimizing the loss described below (Eq. \ref{eq:AEloss}).

-To constrain the decoder to output data that would be statistically consistent with true $z=0$ data, we rely on a GAN that has been previously trained to generate simulation-like data at $z=0$, first by using this GAN's generator (made to output simulation-like data at $z=0$) as the decoder and locking its weights during training, second by using the GAN's truncated discriminator as part of the AE's loss\footnote{See initial article \citep{ullmo2021encoding}}.
+We aimed to constrain the decoder to output data that would be statistically consistent with true $z=0$ data.
+To this effect, we relied on a GAN that had been previously trained to generate simulation-like data at $z=0$.
+First, we used its generator (designed to output simulation-like data at $z=0$) as the AE's decoder and locked its weights during training.
+Second, we used its truncated discriminator as part of the AE's loss\footnote{See original article \citep{ullmo2021encoding}},

-where $x$ is the output datum (i.e the AE's prediction of input datum at $z=0$), $\tilde{x}$ is the ground truth (true input datum at $z=0$) and $\Delta$ is the $\ell_2$ difference in the truncated discriminator's latent space.
+where $x$ is the output datum (i.e., the AE's prediction of input datum at $z=0$), $\tilde{x}$ is the ground truth (true input datum at $z=0$) and $\Delta$ is the $\ell_2$ difference in the truncated discriminator's latent space.

 This type of loss, termed perceptual loss \citep{johnson2016perceptual}, integrates a discriminator's ability to emphasize the features and patterns of data rather than relying solely on a basic pixel-by-pixel comparison.
 The TW architectures and parameters (Table \ref{tab:temps}) are derived from previously trained 2D and 3D GANs, which have been adapted, in turn, from a publicly available DCGAN implementation\footnote{Tiago Freitas, \url{https://github.com/tensorfreitas/DCGAN-for-Bird-Generation}}.
 Notably, the latent dimension was inherited from the original 2D model and doubled for the 3D version to account for the higher input dimensionality.
 This scaling was empirically found to provide stable training and satisfactory predictive accuracy; larger latent spaces were summarily tested but did not appear to noticeably improve performance.
 Nonetheless, further exploration might be worthwhile in future work.

 Notably, the model does not have any mass conservation constraints at present.
 We did not apply a mass normalization to the output density data, as a simple post-processing normalization would erroneously shift all of the amplitudes of the predicted structures.
 One possible improvement would be to introduce a normalization constraint during training, either by adding a dedicated loss term or by normalizing the data immediately before computing the existing loss.